DBecker314/Cyclistic_Membership_Geospatial_Analysis/README.md

 ### Overview

 This project is based on a fictional scenario at the bike-sharing company Cyclistic.
 The goal of this project is to make data-driven, marketing recommendations in order to convert casual customers into annual subscribers.
+While this scenario is fictional, the data used for this analysis comes from the real company Divvy based in Chicago.

 ### Results